A short course on positive solutions of systems of ODEs via fixed point index: The fixed point index

-These BCs are called \emph{Robin} BCs or, sometimes, \emph{mixed} BCs, since are on the left side of the interval of Dirichlet type and on the other side of Neumann type.
+The BCs in~\eqref{BVP2} are called~\emph{right focal} BCs or, sometimes, \emph{mixed} BCs, since are on the left side of the interval of Dirichlet type and on the other side of Neumann type.

 In order to construct the Green's function we consider the linear problem

 If we integrate $u''+y=0$ we obtain

 and, using the BC $u'(1)=0$ we get